kubermatic-labs/gman/README.md

 In order to delegate domain-wide authority to your service account follow this [official guide](https://developers.google.com/admin-sdk/directory/v1/guides/delegation#delegate_domain-wide_authority_to_your_service_account).

-The impersonated email must be specified in *Gman*.
+The impersonated email must be specified in *GMan*.
 There are two ways to do so:

 - set up environmental variable: `GMAN_IMPERSONATED_EMAIL=<VALUE>`
 - start the application with specified flag `-impersonated-email <value>`